KDE/digikam-doc/main_window/timeline_view.rst

     The Timeline View

-The Timeline View shows a timescale-adjustable histogram of the numbers of images per time unit which is selectable by a drop down field.
-To the right of that you can choose between a linear or logarithmic histogram.
-A selection frame moves over the histogram.
-To display the photographs out of a certain time frame just click on the corresponding bar.
-You are not restricted to one bar.
-With :kbd:`Shift+left` click or :kbd:`Ctrl+left` click you can add more bars to the first one.
+The Timeline View shows a timescale-adjustable histogram of the numbers of images per **Time Unit** which is selectable by a drop down field.
+Available graininess of time are **Day**, **Week**, **Month**, and **Year**.

+To the right of that you can choose between a **Linear** or **Logarithmic** histogram using scaling buttons.
+A selection frame can be moved over the histogram and to display the photographs out of a certain time frame, just click on the corresponding histogram bar.
+You are not restricted to one bar: with :kbd:`Shift+left` click you can select a range of bars from the histogram, and with :kbd:`Ctrl+left` click you can select more single bars to the first one.

 .. figure:: videos/mainwindow_timeline_selection.webp
     :width: 600px